corranmac/SesameFlow/README.md

 This project aims to create a flexible, web-first, no-code tool for constructing workflows that pull from academic APIs, filter and combine their outputs, and provide persistent and forkable flows in just a few clicks.

-🧪 Built under **Sesame Science** — SesameFlow is a foundational piece of our vision for modular, open infrastructure for academic discovery.
+🧪 Built under **Sesame Science** — SesameFlow is a foundational piece of the vision for modular, open infrastructure for academic discovery and analysis.

 ---

-## ⚠️ Status: Early Development
+##  Status: Early Development

 SesameFlow is still evolving.
 You might run into broken features, missing components, or placeholder logic — but it’s a great time to get involved!

 ---

-## ✨ What It Can Do (So Far)
+##  What It Can Do (So Far)

 - Visual design of scholarly data workflows via **ReactFlow**
 - Nodes that fetch and filter articles through the OpenAlex API